Tourist information about Crimea for independent travel

 not a recommended time to visit

-Weather the Crimea (Yalta) and forecast
+Current weather in the Crimea (Yalta) and forecast

 Time in the Crimea

 Time in the Crimea does not differ from Moscow and translates from summer to winter.
-The current time in Crimea:

 Useful tips on Crimea

 Outlet stores of alcohol. everywhere in the Crimea it is possible to meet brand liquor stores, selling wine and champagne local production.
 Although in most cases these stores do sell original local spirits at a reasonable price, some of them are simply speculating.
 For example, a bottle of the same wine in the supermarket cost 190 rubles, and the company store 400 (season 2015).